ansible-collections/netapp.ontap/README.md

 ## Bug Fixes
   - na_ontap_ldap_client - fix duplicate entry error when used cluster vserver in REST.
   - na_ontap_ldap_client - fix KeyError on `name` in ZAPI.
+  - na_ontap_san_create - Role documentation correct to from nas to san

 ## 22.3.0